RadicallyOpen/RadicallyOpen/_events/2017-10-RO-Conference-Rampton.markdown

 #### In collaboration with Rampton Hospital

 We are excited to present our first RO-DBT Conference in 2017.
 This will be an exciting opportunity to learn more about current and past research in the field of RO-DBT.
 The conference will offer a range of workshops and symposia, and will cover topics such as OC/UC Assessment, Skills Class, Dealing with non-OC issues, and Emotional Leakage.
-The exact session contents will be confirmed as soonb as possible.
+The exact session contents will be confirmed as soon as possible.

 #### Travel information
 The conference will be held at the Mike Harris Learning & Development (MHLD) Centre, Rampton Hospital, Woodbeck, Retford, DN22 0PD